 Specific rules apply for credit risk premium to be charged in countries that are not classified and where private market financing is generally available (i.e. market benchmark countries).
 These rules were agreed to in November 2016 (they were incorporated in the Arrangement and implemented in February 2017).

-On an exceptional basis, Participants may agree, via a common line, to apply alternative terms and conditions to those provided in the Arrangement for a specific transaction or for multiple transactions with common characteristics (see articles 56 to 61 of the Arrangement for further information).
+On an exceptional basis, Participants may agree, via a common line, to apply alternative terms and conditions to those provided in the Arrangement for a specific transaction or for multiple transactions with common characteristics (see the related articles in the Arrangement for further information).